mn200/fxp145/README.md

 - Andreas Neumann, University of Trier <neumann@psi.uni-trier.de>
 - Alexandru Berlea, University of Trier <aberlea@psi.uni-trier.de>

+[Includes minor updates by Michael Norrish in 2018 to get this code to compile under mlton and Poly/ML.]

 ## What is fxp?

 fxp is a validating XML parser, written completely in the functional